SimbaBuilds/Reggie_Frontend/project_info/core_functionalities.md

         2. Obtain a downloadable pdf of cover pages from the application -- each of which can be placed on top of the person record so that the OCR or AI-vision model tool can properly process the record.
 Note: Multiple sorting options will be given so that the page order matches the user's scanning order (A-Z/Z-A, By grade A-Z/Z-A).
     4. A testing/trouble-shooting process will be built into the UI where the user uploads a person list csv and transcripts and tries scanning in 5 or so files using their chosen file tagging method
     5. The user can optionally upload a transcript batch report that will automatically populate student folders with their transcript -- student's first, last , and date of birth must be present on the first page of the transcript
-    6. If a users records are already digitized, there will be functionality for them to upload all of their person records
+    6. If a users records are already digitized, option to organize (with Drive folder structure created for them) so that Reggie can use.

 2. Organize digitized records and upload to the cloud
 3. Update the person roster via email to Reggie or via the application user interface.
 4. A space for users to upload their custom email templates